Tzachc/Directed_graph_comparison/README.md

  # Comparison
-as mentioned, the main goal of this project is to make comparison of the previous project and python Networkx graph lib. for out result, check out my "Wiki page".
+as mentioned, the main goal of this project is to make comparison of the previous project and python Networkx graph lib.

+for our comparison result, check out my "Wiki page".